IPInfusion/ocnos-ansible-collection/ipinfusion/ocnos/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-You may obtain a copy of the license at [LICENSE](LICENSE) or from [https://www.gnu.org/licenses/gpl-3.0.txt](https://www.gnu.org/licenses/gpl-3.0.txt).
+You may obtain a copy of the license at the LICENSE file or from [https://www.gnu.org/licenses/gpl-3.0.txt](https://www.gnu.org/licenses/gpl-3.0.txt).

 # IP Infusion OcNOS Ansible Collection